IPL Dry Eye Treatment

 Is this a laser?

-The area around the eye is prepped with a topical anesthetic, and an eye shield is placed to protect the eye.
+A topical anesthetic ointment is applied around the eye area for 15 minutes to ensure the treatment is as comfortable as possible.
+Protective ocular shields are placed in the eye to protect from the bright light pulses.
 A thin layer of cooling gel is applied to the skin, and a handpiece attached to the light system is used to deliver the light to the upper face.
 As the pulse of light is administered, there is a tingling or snapping sensation that most patients tolerate quite well.
-The area treated may be slightly flushed and red for a short time after the treatment.
+Roughly 30 pulses will be administered around and under the eyes, on the lid and above the brow.
+After the IPL treatment your meibomian glands will be gently expressed to help stimulate normal oil flow.

 How many treatments will I need?

 Most patients have significant improvement with one or two treatments.
 Typically 4-5 treatments are given one month apart.
-After that maintenance treatments are given one to 2 times per year, depending on the severity of the condition.
+After that maintenance treatments are given one to two times per year, depending on the severity of the condition.

 After the treatment you may return to normal activities.
 The use of sunblock is recommended on the treated areas, as well as sunglasses.